WebAssembly/spec/proposals/js-string-builtins/Overview.md

 Builtins should not provide any new abilities to WebAssembly that JS doesn't already have.
 They are intended to just wrap existing primitives in such a manner that WebAssembly can efficiently use them.
 In the cases the primitive already has a name, we should re-use it and not invent a new one.

+Most builtins should be simple and do little work outside of calling into the JS functionality to do the operation.
+The one exception is for operations that convert between a JS primitive and a wasm primitive, such as between JS strings/arrays/linear memory.
+In this case, the builtin may need some non-trivial code to perform the operation.
+In these cases, it's still expected that the operation is just semantically copying information and not substantially transforming it into a new interpretation.

 The standardization of wasm builtins will be governed by the WebAssembly standards process and would exist in the JS-API document.

 The bar for adding a new builtin would be that it enables significantly better code generation for an important use-case beyond what is possible with a normal import.
 We don't want to add a new builtin for every existing API, only ones where adapting the JavaScript API to WebAssembly and allowing inline code generation results in significantly better codegen than a plain function call.